-Nearly every South Dakota employer is required to carry workers’ compensation insurance.
-The state urges employers to maintain workers’ comp coverage to avoid civil lawsuits.
+South Dakota employers are not required by law to carry workers’ compensation insurance.
+However, the state urges employers to maintain workers’ comp coverage to avoid civil lawsuits.

-If your firm’s high-risk status makes it impossible to purchase workers’ comp insurance through private insurers, you can purchase coverage from the South Dakota assigned risk market.
+If your firm’s high-risk status makes it impossible to purchase workers’ compensation coverage through private insurers, you can purchase coverage from the South Dakota assigned risk market.
 The National Council on Compensation Insurance (NCCI) manages this insurance pool, serving as the state’s workers’ comp provider of last resort.

 If the employee’s death resulted from a work injury, the person’s spouse is eligible to receive 67% of the employee's average weekly wage (overtime included at the straight rate).
 If the spouse gets remarried, the workers’ comp insurer will pay a lump sum equaling two years of the worker’s pay.

 If there are eligible surviving children of the employee, the income benefit to them will begin two years after the surviving spouse remarries.

 If the only survivors are children, the child or children will receive income payments equal to 67% of the deceased employee’s average weekly wage until they reach age 18 (or age 22 if enrolled full-time in school).
 Children who are physically or mentally incapable of self-support will receive payments for the rest of their lives.